f3d-app/f3d/README.md

 See the [gallery](doc/GALLERY.md) for more images, take a look at the [changelog](doc/CHANGELOG.md) or go to the [releases page](https://github.com/f3d-app/f3d/releases) to download F3D!

+If you need any help or want to discuss with other F3D users and developers, head over to our [discord](https://discord.gg/ZYHzNeEdX5).

 # Quickstart

 Open a file and visualize it interactively: